karyasert/DSA-210project-karyasert/README.md

   -Incorporate automated data extraction from device screen reports and online banking.

   -For the Machine Learning part I will log in more data to enrich my data set.I will also be doing different ML methods and compare each of them before finding the best model.

+## Machine Learning
+  Machine Learning Analysis

+This section applies machine learning classification models to predict the Purchase Type based on digital usage behavior and contextual features.

+Objective
+Classify each spending instance into one of the following categories:

+Beverage
+Food
+Market Delivery
+Shopping
+Features Used
+The models are trained on the following input features:

+Total Screen Time of Phone (mins)
+Time on Shopping Apps (mins)
+Time on Social Media (mins)
+Ad Exposure Before Purchase (Yes/No)
+Spending Rate
+Is_Weekend
+One-hot encoded: Time of Purchase (morning, evening, night) Models Implemented
+Logistic Regression
+Random Forest Classifier
+Data Splitting
+The dataset was split into training and testing sets using an 80/20 ratio.
+Stratified sampling was applied to preserve the distribution of the target variable (Purchase Type).
+Evaluation Metrics
+Model performance was evaluated using:

+Accuracy
+F1 Score (Weighted Average)
+F1 Score (Macro Average)
+These metrics account for class imbalance and provide insight into both overall and per-class performance.

+Results Summary
+Model	Accuracy	F1 Score (Weighted)	F1 Score (Macro) Logistic Regression	0.86	0.82	0.69
+Random Forest	0.67	0.67	0.56
+Classification Reports
+Logistic Regression

+Accuracy: 0.8571
+F1 Score (weighted): 0.8161

+Precision    Recall    F1-score   Support
+   0         1.00       1.00       1.00        4
+   1         0.77       1.00       0.87       10
+   2         0.00       0.00       0.00        2
+   3         1.00       0.80       0.89        5

+Macro avg    0.69       0.70       0.69       21
+Weighted avg 0.79       0.86       0.82       21
+Random Forest

+Accuracy: 0.6667
+F1 Score (weighted): 0.6719

+Precision    Recall    F1-score   Support
+   0         0.60       0.75       0.67        4
+   1         0.70       0.70       0.70       10
+   2         0.00       0.00       0.00        2
+   3         1.00       0.80       0.89        5

+Macro avg    0.57       0.56       0.56       21
+Weighted avg 0.69       0.67       0.67       21
+Interpretation
+Logistic Regression consistently outperformed Random Forest across all metrics.
+Logistic Regression achieved a higher overall accuracy (0.86 vs 0.67) and better balance across classes, particularly underrepresented ones.
+Both models struggled with class 2 (Market Delivery), likely due to sample imbalance.
+The final model selected for reporting and interpretation is Logistic Regression due to its superior performance and interpretability.
 ## Conclusion

 The hypothesis was supported by the data: increased screen time is associated with higher spending, especially when combined with ad exposure and evening or nighttime phone use.